zf-fr/zfr-cors/README.md

  * `allowed_origins`: (array) List of allowed origins.
 To allow any origin, you can use the wildcard (`*`) character.
 If multiple origins are specified, ZfrCors will automatically check the `"Origin"` header's value, and only return the allowed domain (if any) in the `"Allow-Access-Control-Origin"` response header.
-To allow any sub-domain, use can prefix the domain with the wildcard character (i.e. *.example.com).
+To allow any sub-domain, you can prefix the domain with the wildcard character (i.e. *.example.com).
 Please note that you don't need to add your host URI (so if your website is hosted as "example.com", "example.com" is automatically allowed.
  * `allowed_methods`: (array) List of allowed HTTP methods.
 Those methods will be returned for the preflight request to